datafold/data-diff/README.md

 Check out [documentation](https://docs.datafold.com/reference/open_source/cli) for the full command reference.

 # data-diff OSS & Datafold Cloud
-data-diff is an open source utility.
-You run stateless diffs on your local computer but results cannot be easily accessed by others.
+data-diff is an open source utility for running stateless diffs on your local computer for a great single player experience.

 Scale up with [Datafold Cloud](https://www.datafold.com/) to make data diffing a company-wide experience to both supercharge your data diffing CLI experience (ex: data-diff --dbt --cloud) and run diffs manually in the UI.
 This includes [column-level lineage](https://www.datafold.com/column-level-lineage), [CI testing](https://docs.datafold.com/deployment_testing/how_it_works/), and diff history.